Skip to main content

 3. Select Forget Network

-4. Restart the car (hold both scroll wheels 10 seconds)
+4. Restart the car (hold both scroll wheels for 10 seconds)

 5. Reconnect to WiFi after reboot